Overview: What is osteoarthritis?

 There are no direct measures to reliably prevent the development of osteoarthritis.
 However, you can still do a lot to slow down joint disease:

-• Regular exercise: People who exercise regularly also do a lot for the health of their joints.
+- Regular exercise: People who exercise regularly also do a lot for the health of their joints.
 Pay attention to sports that do not put one-sided strain on the joints.
 Cycling, Nordic walking or swimming, for example, are good options.

-• Avoid being overweight: Being overweight puts additional strain on the joints.
+- Avoid being overweight: Being overweight puts additional strain on the joints.
 Try to lose excess kilos by changing your diet and exercising regularly.

-• Correct misalignments: If you suffer from deformities such as knock-knees, you may need to have them corrected orthopaedically.
+- Correct misalignments: If you suffer from deformities such as knock-knees, you may need to have them corrected orthopaedically.
 This prevents one-sided strain on the joints and can therefore reduce the risk of osteoarthritis.

-• Don’t overdo it when exercising: Exercise is good for your joints, but only if you don’t overdo it.
+- Don’t overdo it when exercising: Exercise is good for your joints, but only if you don’t overdo it.
 The following applies to training, especially for beginners: it’s better to do it moderately but regularly!
 This will help you avoid overloading and injuries, which can promote the development of osteoarthritis.

-• Pay attention to your diet: Foods that can promote inflammation are mainly meat and animal fats.
+- Pay attention to your diet: Foods that can promote inflammation are mainly meat and animal fats.
 These should be enjoyed in a balanced way.
 This can have a positive effect on the inflammatory processes associated with osteoarthritis.

-• Avoid alcohol and cigarettes: Alcohol and nicotine can also promote inflammation in the body.
+- Avoid alcohol and cigarettes: Alcohol and nicotine can also promote inflammation in the body.
 You should therefore not drink alcohol excessively and avoid cigarettes altogether if possible.

-Progression and prognosis (osteoarthritis)
+Progression and prognosis of osteoarthritis

 The course of osteoarthritis is different for every patient.
 This means that it can only progress slowly and cause problems from time to time, which then disappear again.
 Some sufferers feel very little of the joint disease, even in the advanced stages of the disease, while others experience severe symptoms very quickly.
 Many sufferers avoid exercise, especially when pain occurs.
 However, this can also cause the muscles to become weak over time.
 As a result, osteoarthritis usually worsens, mobility in the joint decreases even more and instability can increase.
+As the condition progresses, the ends of the bones in the joint may become partially or completely exposed.
+Over time, this can lead to changes in the bone, so that the mobility of the joint is even more restricted and those affected suffer from permanent pain.
+If the unprotected bone ends rub against each other, noise can be produced.
+Sometimes this rubbing together can also be felt.
+At this stage of osteoarthritis, often only a joint replacement can alleviate the symptoms.
+To this day, osteoarthritis cannot be cured.
+Nevertheless, the right treatment can delay the progression of the joint disease and have a positive influence on its course.

 Self-help groups

-The exchange with people who are affected by the same disease can be a great support in coping with the disease.
+Talking to people with the same condition can be a great support when coping with an illness.
 Advice on finding a suitable self-help group is available from Selbsthilfe Zürich.
 Self-Help Zurich and the University Hospital Zurich are cooperation partners in the national project “Health literacy thanks to self-help-friendly hospitals”.

 Osteoarthritis: the aim of treatment is to alleviate symptoms